joric/cc2540-keyboard/README.md

 `CCLoader.exe 6 firmware.bin 0`

-That's it, the cc2540 module should accept the new firmware and start working right away.
+That's it, the cc2540 module should accept the new firmware and start working right away (after bluetooth pairing).

-The keyboard button is attached to CC2540 P0_1 (P01) and GND pins.
+The keyboard button is attached to P0_1 and GND pins.
 It sends WinKey keycode, you may modify the code to send any key or a key sequence of your choice.
 The battery (3V) is attached to VCC and GND pins.